 Online GIS tools help citizens answer frequent questions, such as:

 Is a particular address in Johns Creek?
 "Confirm Address" checks to see if it matches a known address in a GIS database for Johns Creek.

 Do you want to support Johns Creek business?
 "Find Business" can list all by type (e.g., restaurants, pet stores, etc.), name or keyword, and map their location in the city.

 Speed your commute: Today's scheduled road work shows planned projects and conditions that could cause traffic delays.

 Several interactive maps are provided that interact with the City's most recent GIS data and do not require any special GIS software.
 These include:

 Maps to City offices, park facilities (Autrey Mill, Newtown, Ocee, Shakerag), sidewalks and trails, and special events (e.g., Founders Day Parade).

-Area information with maps about Johns Creek neighborhoods, schools, zip codes and post offices, and zoning.
+Area information with maps about Johns Creek neighborhoods, schools, traffic counts, and zoning.